‘I became a commodity:’ Human trafficking survivors urge Congress to ramp up protections

 “The bill will strengthen and expand U.S. anti-trafficking programs, including ramping up prevention and protection efforts against the trafficking of children,” said the bill’s sponsor Rep. Christopher Smith (R-NJ).

-“Democrats and Republicans alike, we are very united on this issue,” said Rep. Susan Wild (D-PA).
+“Democrats and Republicans alike, we are very united on this issue,” Rep. Susan Wild (D-PA) said.

-Note: UPDATE: Victor Hill reports to federal prison after boards private jet in vacation attire